Professor Sayantan Ghosal

 Dean of Interdisciplinary and Impact, Social Sciences / Professor in Economics

 ‘Our research examines, both conceptually and empirically, the efficacy of novel interventions to alleviate poverty, deprivation and marginalisation.’

 Professor Ghosal is a Professor of Economics and Dean of Interdisciplinary and Impact for the College of Social Sciences and the academic lead of the ESRC’s IAA grant.
-He was the Research Director at the ESRC Centre for Competitive Advantage in the Global Economy (CAGE) from 2010-2012 and he coordinates the interdisciplinary research network Behaviour, Structure and Interventions at the University of Glasgow.
-He is a member of ESRC’s Capability Committee.
+He coordinates the interdisciplinary research network Behaviour, Structure and Interventions at the University and is a member of ESRC’s Capability Committee.

 Sayantan’s work has focused on inclusive development, an issue particularly relevant to India because of the incidence of economic and social disadvantage.
 Ongoing fieldwork in Kolkata (with A. Mani and S. Roy), documents the impact of ‘Dream Building’ sessions (pioneered by the Durbar Mahila Samanweya Committee) on a marginalised, stigmatized community of sex workers in Kolkata.
 The fieldwork documents arrange of positive impacts on a range of psychological measures (agency, confidence, happiness) as well as savings and health-seeking behaviour.